Updated December 21, 2021

 If you can’t find an early booking deal, putting this cost off may sound appealing to you, but think about the financial restrictions of booking late too.
 For example, late deals usually require a full payment at the time of booking and, if you decide to pay for your break by credit card, you may still be paying for your holiday long after you get back.
 Booking early, on the other hand, will allow you plenty of time to save up for your break (plus spending money) and pay off the final balance.

-However, if you’re willing to take a chance on your perfect break, it may be worth booking now to avoid the heartache and hassle of not finding the right holiday for you when you want it.
-Getting sorted in advance means you’ll have time to compare all the best holiday deals online to ensure you get the best deal for you.
+However, whether it’s your main break or a quick weekend away, it’s usually wiser to get booking now and avoid the heartache and hassle of not finding the right holiday for you when you want it.
+Getting sorted in advance means you’ll have time to compare all the deals online, in shops and on the phone to ensure you get the best deal for you.
 And what’s better than having something to look forward to?

 If you book in advance, opt for an ATOL-protected package holiday if possible and buy a decent travel insurance policy as soon as you book to give you peace of mind.